xDE3PM/BWT-Uploader/README.md

    cp data/example_config.py data/config.py
    ```

-   Then edit `data/config.py` to fill in the required details like your cookies, image host API key, etc.
+   Then edit `data/config.py` to fill in the required details like your TMDb API key, image host API key, etc.

 6. Run the uploader: